Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 The sky-people had strange ways.

 Yan shouldn’t have been surprised.
 Anybody who flew between skies in a hut made of *‘steel’* had to be strange, without question.
-They seemed friendly, and they were cunning in ways that Yan didn’t understand, but…
+They seemed friendly, and they were cunning in ways that Yan didn’t understand, but...

-But they liked *water.* That was just…
+But they liked *water.* That was just...

-That was…
+That was...

 It was *very* strange.
 Water *itched* and made people cold, it could hide yshek or the sweating sickness.

 The sky-hut had a name.
 That was strange too.
 They spoke about it as if it was a living thing, a person.
 A *woman.* They called it "her" and "she" and yet they made it clear it was no kind of a beast.
 It was simply a tool with much, much sky-thinking behind it.

-To Yan, who had spent his life making and discarding tools as they were needed, the idea of *loving* a tool was…
+To Yan, who had spent his life making and discarding tools as they were needed, the idea of *loving* a tool was...

 But then Jooyun had showed him *why* they loved their tools.
 The sky-people’s tools weren’t knocked off a flint core when needed, they were made well and carefully and kept for when they were needed.
 Each one was like a Knife of Manhood to them and each one, according to Awisun, could be the difference between life and death.